kossnocorp/superstate/README.md

   .state("on", "turnOff() -> off");
 ```

+The first state in the builder chain is the initial state.

 It accepts 1-3 arguments.
 The first argument is the state name (`name`), followed by optional property string definitions (`defs`) and the optional state builder function (`builder`).

 ##### `builder.state(_, defs)`